 Section 10.9.
 Appointment of Conservator/Trustee.
 Notwithstanding any other provision of the Contract, in the event that the College President, in his or her sole discretion, determines that the health, safety and welfare of Academy students, property or funds are at risk, the College President, after consulting with the College Board Chairperson, may appoint a person to serve as the Conservator of the Academy.
 Upon appointment, the Conservator shall have all the powers of a Board of Directors of a Public School Academy and act in the place and stead of the Academy Board.
 The College President shall appoint the Conservator for a definite term which may be extended in writing at his or her discretion.
-During the appointment, the Academy Board are suspended.
+During the appointment, the Academy Board members and their terms in office are suspended and all powers of the Academy Board are suspended.
 All appointments made under this section must be presented to the College Board for final determination at its next regularly scheduled meeting.
 During their appointment, the Conservator shall have the following powers: